Carolina Maria de Jesus: Introduction

 Next, de Jesus’ journal is required reading because it exemplifies the necessity of context in our journals.
 Context in the Black woman’s journal is the most honorable element/ tool of our entries, functioning as the setting of our journeys and the glue holding our entries together, pasting them to the times.
 Context in one’s diary fills in the factual things that should

-In an emulation-worthy fashion, Momma Carolina journaled about more than the happenings of her daily life.
-She made it a point to document systemic connections, rampant antiBlackness, insights on vices that detract favelados, the torture of struggling to feed her children, the dehumanization of cyclical poverty, the shenanigans and usury of politicians, the crookedness embedded into the design of the favela in society, and the consequence of societal rejects being left to their own devices in the condemnation of slum and vice.
-Her entries toggle between plain-language, gut-wrenching realizations and blunt societal observations that excoriate politics and its arbitrators.
-Her entries are raw and that rawness decries the vile nuances, barriers and culture of the favela.
-She records the world around her as the conspiracy that is against herself as an impoverished, single Black mother– a blueprint for our own journaling.
-From her tin can shack, Momma Carolina gives herself (remember, she was never writing for publication) the dignity of presence and narration with pen in hand, exposing the ploys of the dynamics surrounding her, and reinforcing her futurity and humanity in her book.
+With visceral language, unyielding exposition and unapologetic naming of names, Dona Carolina made notes about the happenings of her daily life in the context of being a favelado: intuitively documenting her notes on systemic pathologies, the humiliation of classism/ caste systems, antiBlackness, observations of on vices that grip favelados due to the blight and unemployment, domestic abuse, the torture of starvation, the dehumanization of cyclical poverty, the homicidal quality of state-induced lack, the charlatanism and usury of priests and politicians, the crookedness embedded into the design of the favela, and the poor as a sordidly managed ilk of societal rejects.
+Her entries toggle between plain-language, gut-wrenching notes and blunt societal observations that excoriate politics and its agents.
+The writings are raw and that rawness decries the vile nuances, barriers and culture of the favela, while causing us today to interrogate the technology of poverty for any society that calls itself “civilised” or “advanced”.
+She records the world around her as the conspiracy that agonises and antagonizes her as an impoverished, single Black mother; a world wilfully turning its gaze from the favela and favelados– a blueprint for our own journaling.
+From her tin and cardboard shack, Momma Carolina gives herself and the reader (remember, she was aware that her words from the first journal, “Child of the Dark” were going to be published) the dignity of presence and narration with pen in hand, exposing the ploys of the dynamics surrounding her, and reinforcing her futurity and humanity in her book.
+The context to Carolina’s notebooks teaches us that context creates dignity for a person/people.
+Instead of isolating her from her place, when, and where, we can honour the fulness of her existence through examination of the key systemic pathologies, technologies and geography that framed her life.

 Finally, de Jesus’ journal is crucial to all of we teastained women because it preserves a firsthand account of a Black single mother whose children have different fathers.
 It requires no explanation that the Black single mother is a pariah in society, and unfortunately there are still echelons to “acceptance” when it comes to a Black single mother’s socioeconomic status and/ or if her children have different fathers.
 I will spare you a LONG rant on our society’s uniquely-expressed energetic and systemic vitriol reserved purely for Black single mothers.
 Violently, the world becomes a different/parallel universe for Black mothers raising their children alone, and Carolina Maria’s journal preserves narrations attesting to various levels of this truth.
 Today many of us are familiar with how Black single mothers are jutted into society’s underbelly like a subculture and low caste.
 They exist in a reality of dystopia many prefer to not know exists, and yet perhaps contribute to its sordid engineering whether via judgemental assumptions, ignorant statements, and most violent: outright neglect and ignoring of the Black woman raising children with no little to no true support.
 I believe this mirroring quality of de Jesus’ diary is key: If the reader is NOT a Black single mother they must assess how they would interact or exclude Carolina if she was in their social sphere today.
 Before you feel pathos for this slum-dwelling single mother of three who’s selling scrap metal to buy medicine that will cure her daughter of worms from infected food, assess how visible Black single mothers are to you in your daily life and the support you are ready to show them– or not and if not, then why.
 Momma Carolina’s journal may yield one to fall into the repetitive lingo applied to Black single mothers cyclically complimenting their strength and praising their ability to “do it all”-- a violent excuse to obey society’s command to isolate her as punishment for not maintaining her position as a partnered mother.